Michael Marra (politician): Member of the Scottish Parliament (since 2021)

 Marra backed the UK Government’s decision to introduce means-testing for the Winter Fuel Payment, voting in the Scottish Parliament against calls to reverse the decision.

 He is a member of the Fabian Society's executive committee.

+In March 2026, Marra voted against the Assisted Dying for Terminally Ill Adults (Scotland) Bill.

 Injury Time campaign

 Since 2021, Marra has been campaigning for Alzheimer's disease in footballers to be classed as an industrial disease.
 A study carried out for the Football Association and the Professional Footballers’ Association in 2019 discovered that there was a five-fold increase in Alzheimer’s disease among the former players.

 Marra had said: “The Scottish Government must recognise that these injuries are a form of industrial disease and allow these players to access the support they need, and deserve.”

+2026 Scottish Parliament election

+Marra was selected as the Scottish Labour candidate for the Dundee City West constituency at the 2026 Scottish Parliament election, having led the party's policy development work and written its 2026 manifesto.
+At the election on 8 May 2026, he received 6,365 votes (24.56%) in Dundee City West, placing second behind the SNP's Heather Anderson, who received 12,722 votes (49.10%).
+Marra was subsequently re-elected as a regional list MSP for North East Scotland.

+2026 Scottish Labour leadership election

+Anas Sarwar resigned as Leader of the Scottish Labour party on 23 July 2026 having resigned as an MSP the same day.
+Sarwar resigned in order to take up post as Minister of State for Trade in the Burnham Ministry.

+On 27 July 2026, Marra signalled he would be standing in the 2026 Scottish Labour leadership election.

+The Herald reported that allegations were made to it that Marra wanted to sack party staff and put them on short-term contracts after Labour’s performance in the May Scottish Parliament election.
+The allegations were denied by his campaign and allies.

+In the contest, Marra received 4,266 votes from Labour members and affiliates, compared with Joe Fagan’s 2,485.

+Marra supports extracting oil and gas from the Rosebank and Jackdaw fields.
+Backing the development of these oil and gas fields was one of his first acts after being elected Scottish Labour leader.

 Personal life

-Michael Marra is married and has three children.
+Marra is married and has three children.
 His sister is the former Scottish Labour MSP Jenny Marra, and his uncle is the Dundonian folk singer Michael Marra, who died in 2012.

 He is a lifelong Dundee United supporter.